CD3/libInterpolate/README.md

 be larger than necessary since these interpolators require a regular grid, and coordinate values need to be repeated.
 However, it makes the two-dimensional interpolator interface uniform (the thin plate interpolator does not require a regular grid, it can interpolate from a collection of arbitrary points) and it is also compatible with the standard gnuplot surface plot data format.
-So if you read three columns from a file that can be plotted with gnuplots `splot` command, these three columns can be passed into the interpolator directly.
+So if you read three columns from a file that can be plotted with gnuplot's `splot` command, these three columns can be passed into the interpolator directly.

 ## Interpolation Methods